 Co-Founder and Treasurer – Bill Meyer

 I was diagnosed with Parkinson’s in 2009 at age 57 and had DBS (deep brain stimulation) surgery in 2015.
 DBS has controlled 90% of my tremors and reduced my medications by half.

 I have always been active in the outdoors enjoying hiking, rafting, skiing, and fishing.
-I’ve logged over 1000 miles of the Pacific Crest Trail and rafted many rivers in the Pacific Northwest, Colorado, and Alaska.
+I’ve logged over 1,000 miles on the Pacific Crest Trail and rafted many rivers in the Pacific Northwest, Colorado, and Alaska.

 My wife, Nadean, two children, three grandsons, and my Pedaling for Parkinson’s coach all remind me to keep moving and enjoy life with a positive attitude.

 Logistics & Support